-- Sugar and carbohydrate rich foods — Consuming excess amounts of sugar and grain products can feed yeast and candida in the body increasing acne.
+- Sugar and carbohydrate-rich foods — Consuming excess amounts of sugar and grain products can feed yeast and candida in the body, increasing acne.

 - Gluten and wheat — These foods cause inflammation of the gut, which also affects the skin.

-- Fried and fast foods — These foods contain a number of ingredients that cause inflammation including hydrogenated oils, sodium, chemicals, flavorings and sugar.
+- Fried and fast foods — These foods contain a number of ingredients that cause inflammation, including hydrogenated oils, sodium, chemicals, flavorings and sugar.

 - Hydrogenated oils — Causes oily skin and are one of the main causes of acne.
-Hydrogenated oils can be found in foods like pizza and in packaged foods that contain soybean oil, corn oil, canola oil, and vegetable oil.
+Hydrogenated oils can be found in foods like pizza and in packaged foods that contain soybean oil, corn oil, canola oil and vegetable oil.

 12. Use Essential Oils to Reduce Acne Scars

 If you’ve ever suffered from acne in the past, then you’re probably wondering how to get rid of acne scars that can remain for months or even years.
 Treating acne scars takes patience and perseverance.

 Coconut oil, lavender essential oil, honey and gentle exfoliation can also help prevent scars, depending on your skin tone and texture.
-To naturally help treat acne scars you can make a paste of raw honey, lavender essential oil, tea tree oil and frankincense oil.
-Check out my recipe for a homemade acne scar removal face mask.
+To naturally help treat acne scars, you can make a paste of raw honey, lavender essential oil, tea tree oil and frankincense oil.
+Check out my recipe for a homemade Acne Scar Removal Face Mask.